nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Examples of usage:
 1. Adds a new activity to a session with a session unique identifier of 1 named Class Lunch.
-Alice paid a total of $10 for both Bob and herself.
+Alice paid a total of $10 for both Bob and herself which will be split equally between them later on.
    - `activity /create /sid 1 /n Class Lunch /p Alice /i Alice Bob /c 10` <br>
    ![Activity create command [1] Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/ActivityCreateCommand[1].png)
 <br>
 <br>
 3. Adds a new activity to a session with a session unique identifier of 1 named Class Lunch.
 Alice paid for both Bob and herself.
 Alice's meal cost $3.50 while Bob's meal cost $7.
-   - `activity /create /sid 1 /n Class Lunch /p Alice /i Alice Bob /cl 3.5 7 <br>
+   - `activity /create /sid 1 /n Class Lunch /p Alice /i Alice Bob /cl 3.5 7` <br>
    ![Activity create command [2] Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/ActivityCreateCommand[2].png)
 <br>
 <br>

 ### Deleting an activity: `activity /delete`

-> Deletes an activity from a particular session.
+> Deletes an existing activity from a particular session.<br>
+> An activity represents a single group activity and stores its name, costs and the name of the payer.<br>
+> A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format: `activity /delete /sid [SESSION_ID] /aid [ACTIVITY_ID]`